 Make-Ahead and Storage

-How to Store: Place covered in the refrigerator for up to 5 days.
-Cover and freeze for up to 3 months.
-Thaw in the refrigerator for 1 day before reheating.
+How to Store: I let the lamb cool, then cover and refrigerate for up to 5 days.
+It freezes well covered for up to 3 months.
+I thaw it in the refrigerator for 1 day before reheating.

 Video